-Randwick Petersham became the first NSW Premier cricket club to host an international side, when they faced off against Ireland on Friday 6th February 2015 at the sea-side paradise, Coogee Oval; a result of 18 months of meticulous planning before the 2015 Cricket World Cup.
+Randwick Petersham are proud to have hosted Cricket Ireland on Friday 6th February 2015 at the sea-side paradise, Coogee Oval; a result of 18 months of meticulous planning by John Stewart and John McLoughlin before the 2015 Cricket World Cup.

 In the week leading up to the match, the Irish team stayed around and trained at Coogee Oval, while assisting the community by holding clinics for local children and giving Randwick Petersham players a chance to train against an international team.